Bernard Vonnegut I: Early life and education

 Bernard Vonnegut I was born on August 8, 1855, in Indianapolis, Indiana, to Freethinker German-American parents Katarina Vonnegut (née Blank; 1828 – 1904), a homemaker, and Clemens Vonnegut (1824 – 1906), a powerful nineteenth-century German-American businessman in Indianapolis and founder of the Vonnegut Hardware Company.

 Growing up in Indianapolis, he was described as the opposite of his father: artistic, extremely modest, retiring, unsociable, slightly introverted.
 "He had no intimates, and took but little part in social activities.
 He was never a happy...but was inclined to be reticent, shy, and somewhat contemptuous of his environment...and evidently unhappy in Indianapolis most of the time."
 He briefly worked for his father's firm but disliked it.

 His father was on the Board of School Commissioners of the City of Indianapolis, and young Bernard attended the German-English School and Indianapolis High School with his brothers Clemens Jr., Franklin, and George.
 Throughout his childhood, his artistic talent was noticed.
 Family lore relates that he had wanted to work as a theatrical designer after becoming stagestruck, "but learned that almost no one could make a living at that--so he became an architect instead."

-On the advice of his father's friend, Alexander Metzger, Vonnegut "took the course in architecture at the Massachusetts Institute of Technology and later studied at the Polytechnic Institute of Hanover, Germany.
+On the advice of his father's friend, Alexander Metzger, Vonnegut "took the course in architecture at the Massachusetts Institute of Technology and later studied at the Polytechnic Institute of Hanover (later merged into what is now Leibniz University Hannover, Germany.

 After returning from Germany, he lived in New York City during the late 1870s and early 1880s, the city's "Gilded Age."
 He worked as a draftsman for a number of years in the offices of famous architect George B. Post.
 There, according to family lore, he became highly productive and more sociable.
 He felt his creativity and pursuit of arts were appreciated and respected in a way that they had not been in Indiana.
 His happiness was only interrupted when his family ordered him to return to the Midwest and his family's social circle and marry a good German girl.